-- 5.79 In determining the numerator and denominator, taxpayers should bear the following principles in mind: - (a) Only those items that are directly or indirectly related to the transaction in question, and are of an operating nature should be taken into account; and - (b) Items that are not similar to the independent party transaction being compared should be excluded. - 5.80 Berry ratio: Besides the above indicators, the Berry ratio is sometimes used as an alternative financial indicator to compare the profitability attained by a taxpayer in a related party transaction to that of an independent party transaction.
-It is defined as the ratio of gross profit to operating expenses. - 5.81 Generally, the Berry ratio is sensitive to how costs are classified, whether as operating expenses or not.
+- 5.99 Besides the above indicators, the Berry ratio is sometimes used as an alternative financial indicator to compare the profitability attained by a taxpayer in a related party transaction to that of an independent party transaction.
+It is defined as the ratio of gross profit to operating expenses. - 5.100 Generally, the Berry ratio is sensitive to how costs are classified, whether as operating expenses or not.
 Using it without caution can result in comparability issues.
 Therefore, it should only be used in limited cases.
 For example, the Berry ratio may be used when all of the following circumstances in a particular transaction are present: - (a) The taxpayer acts as an intermediary purchasing goods from related parties and on-selling them to other related parties;

 - (b) The taxpayer does not perform any value-added functions other than distribution relating to the products distributed.
-An example of such value-added functions is manufacturing; - (c) The value of the functions performed by the taxpayer is not affected by the value of products distributed, e.g. accounting and billing functions; - (d) There is a direct link between operating expenses and gross profits; and - (e) The taxpayer does not employ any intangibles in the particular transaction. - 5.82 Example 6 in Annex A illustrates the use of the TNMM.
+An example of such value-added functions is manufacturing: - (c) The value of the functions performed by the taxpayer is not affected by the value of products distributed, e.g. accounting and billing functions; - (d) There is a direct link between operating expenses and gross profits; and - (e) The taxpayer does not employ any intangibles in the particular transaction. - 5.101 Example 6 in Annex A illustrates the use of the TNMM.